-The organisation currently functions as an office attached to the Ministry of Jal Shakti, under the Department of Water Resources, River Development and Ganga Rejuvenation.
+The organization currently functions as an office attached to the Ministry of Jal Shakti, under the Department of Water Resources, River Development, and Ganga Rejuvenation.

 - The Central Water Commission of India has the responsibility of initiation and coordination of schemes introduced by the Ministry of Jal Shakti.

-- They include schemes that are founded in order to conserve as well as control the water resource usage in the country and the States.
+- They include schemes that are founded to conserve as well as control the water resource usage in the country and the States.